Copyright © 1999, 2001, 2003, 2009, 2013, 2016, 2017, 2022 Philadelphia Church of God

 In May 2014, President Putin and Chinese leader Xi Jinping inked a gargantuan gas supply agreement worth $400 billion.
 Less than six months later, they did it again, signing another tentative deal worth a sum of similar immensity.
 These are the two largest business transactions in human history.

-Analyst Charles Krauthammer at the time wrote, “[Russia and China’s] enhanced partnership marks the first emergence of a global coalition against American hegemony since the fall of the Berlin Wall” (Washington Post, May 22, 2014).
+The late analyst Charles Krauthammer wrote at the time, “[Russia and China’s] enhanced partnership marks the first emergence of a global coalition against American hegemony since the fall of the Berlin Wall” (Washington Post, May 22, 2014).

 Gerald Walpin, former inspector general for the United States Corporation for National and Community Service, wrote, “[A]ny fair [onlooker would] compare this axis to the Hitler-Japan Axis that came close to defeating democracies (including [the] U.S.) and resulted in 50 million deaths throughout the world.
 The only significant difference is that this new axis has nuclear weapons …” (Oct.
 13, 2014).